rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/fluentd/_index.md

 weight: 600
 ---

 If your organization uses [Fluentd](https://www.fluentd.org/), you can configure Rancher to send it Kubernetes logs.
-Afterwards, you can log into your Kafka server to view logs.
+Afterwards, you can log into your Fluentd server to view logs.

 >**Prerequisites:** Configure Fluentd input forward to receive the event stream.
 >